What Is A Codependent Marriage? Signs, Causes, And Ways To Fix

 Whether it is rooted in denial or lack of understanding, unresolved codependency is neither healthy nor sustainable.
 It can even lead to serious relationship problems or divorce, research indicates.
 So how can we spot and fix relationship codependency?

-In this article, psychotherapist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage and family counseling, outlines the anatomy of a codependent relationship, the difference between healthy love vs. codependency, and codependent behavior examples.
-She also provides tips on breaking codependency in marriage as well as fixing a codependent marriage.
+In this article, psychotherapist Gopa Khan (Masters in Counseling Psychology, M.Ed), who specializes in marriage and family counseling, sheds light on the question: what does codependency look like, the difference between healthy love vs. codependency.
+She also shares examples of codependency and provides tips on how to overcome codependency in a marriage.

 • One partner becomes overwhelmingly busy taking care of the other — to the point of self-neglect or physical and emotional exhaustion